tjhunter/karps/doc/paper/scratch.md

 There are a variety of data structures to represent a collection of values, backed by an equally large number of implementations (B-Trees, sequences, lists, lists of lists, maps, etc.).
-This principle ensures that implementation details do not percolate through the interface, and we will see a few implementations in Section XXX.
+This principle ensures that implementation details do not percolate through the interface, and we will see a few implementations in Section TODO.
 An additional motivation is the ability to tie some formal statistical concepts such as distributions to justify and explain some choices.